bloxstreet/support/docs/hr-information/shifts-and-trainings.md

 `Co-Host’s Username:`<br />
 `Training Date & Time:`

 Executive Assistants and Store Executives are permitted to host training sessions.
 Co-Hosts are not required.
 If one of these ranks is hosting a training independently, they should exclude the 'Co-Host's Username' portion from the claiming message.
+To request a co-host, HRs must add one when claiming a session.
+Adding a co-host after claiming a session is not allowed.

 ### <font color="#C21807">Claiming Shifts and Training Sessions: Rules</font>